lwheinsberg/mvNUR/README.md

   grateful.
 - Special thanks to Dr. Tara Davis and Mr. Dylan Maher for being “test users” and providing their invaluable feedback on this guide.
-- My deepest gratitude to Dr. Daniel Weeks for … everything.
-If it weren’t for his guidance and inspiration, I would never have ventured into the mystifying world of Bayesian statistics.
+- My deepest gratitude to Dr. Daniel Weeks.
+Without his guidance and inspiration, I would never have ventured into the world of Bayesian statistics, or pursued many other endeavors I once thought were beyond my capabilities.